 Also read: Destroying polymer banknotes is not so difficult

 These shreds can then be recycled.
 By heating the polymer shreds, the polymer substrates and inks mix.
-Through cooling it down, recycled polymer pallets are made.
+Through cooling it down, recycled polymer pellets are made.
 They form the foundation for all kinds of polymer products.
 The polymer banknotes will not be reprocessed into new banknotes because the mix of polymer and inks in the recycled polymer does not meet the high standards.

 However, more and more countries have both cotton and polymer banknotes in circulation (or a mixed substrate called hybrid banknotes).
 Either because:- they chose to issue only certain denominations on polymer (often the denominations that are most used and have a short lifetime);